 If color sticker needs to be changed, cover the old sticker with the new one.
 Note: A different Group may, if necessary, be assigned at this time and a different sticker color applied to the Registration Form.
 Not only is it okay to change a color dot for a volunteer, but is essential to do so if the interview results in a change of the person’s Group status.

-Instruct volunteer to be sure to complete the remaining VRC Stations (Data/Agency Coordination, General Safety Briefing and Exit station).
+Instruct volunteer to be sure to complete the remaining VRC Stations (Data/Agency Coordination, General Safety Briefing and Out-processing Station).

 Volunteers not placed following the interview: